rogupt305/Rohan_BluestampPortfolio/index.md

 With that, the software for my first modification was working.

 ### Using Fusion 360 (CAD) to digitally model my project
-I split up the claw design into three main sections - a mount, two "supporters", and two "scoopers".
+I split up the claw design into three main sections - a mount, two supporting arms, and two "scoopers".
 Below is an image of the final prints of each.
 NOTE: for the scoopers, I decided to use the pre-made acrylic leg parts, because I found that their design was ideal not only for walking, but for scooping up items as well.

 ******* DELETE THIS AFTER: Reminder to include the images, and also the final design. :DELETE THIS AFTER *******